ashok-khanna/lisp-notes/README.md

     (vector "a" 'b 3)

 The most famous vectors in LISP are strings.
-STrings are specialised vectors whose elements are characters.
+Strings are specialised vectors whose elements are characters.

-<a id="org4e10318"></a>
+<a id="org357a1ab"></a>

 ## Sequence Functions